 - Offer the injured employee transitional duty, also known as light duty, whenever possible.
 Everyone can benefit from light duty programs.
 Light duty activities function as a work-hardening process which improves medical outcomes.
 When a back injury claim stays a “medical only” claim with no lost time, it receives a 70 percent discount in how it is calculated into the National Council on Compensation Insurance experience modifier formula.
 Employees can be productive while recovering and employers don’t experience increased insurance costs.

 Back injuries are costly.
 Risk management principles like awareness, training and proper response can minimize the impacts on your business.
-Check out the following resources on WorkSAFE Center for easy to use safe lifting information.
+Check out this safe lifting poster and more resources in our free resource library.